Programmeringskursen/programming-for-beginners/README.md

 # Om kursen

+* For beginneres who've never coded before
+* Python based
-* 4 kurstillfällen om 4 till 6 timmar var
+* 4 weekend sessions, 4 to 6 hours each
-* Helhelg med avslutningshackathon
-* För nybörjare som inte programmerat alls förut
+* Project based learning
+  * A small project each session
+  * Librarification of tools developed in the projects
+* Weekend hackathon at the end in which we collaborate on a larger project together and use the libraries from the previous sessions!

+* Project ideas
+  * Text based game
-* Python som språk
+   *
-* Vi lär oss genom projekt